NAKULMAK05/Social_Media_Analyser/README.md

 ### Technologies Used

 - **Astra DB**: For managing and querying social media data.
-- **Groq API**: For natural language processing and intelligent query handling.
+- **Groq API**: For natural language processing and intelligent query handling as an AI agent.
-- **Workflow Builder**: To design and connect the components visually.
+- **Workflow Builder**: To design and connect the components visually and handle the workflows.